loonghao/maya_umbrella/README.md

 ```
 **Note: there are two `-` between maya and the version number**.

-After starting Maya, executing the following code in the script editor will dynamically open the ma file from `<repo>/tests/virus/` to test it.
+After starting Maya, executing the following code in the script editor will create temporary mock virus files for testing:

 ```python
 import manual_test_in_maya

 manual_test_in_maya.start()
 ```

+**Note**: This creates temporary mock virus files for testing purposes.
+No real virus files are included in the repository for security reasons.
 It is also possible to execute the corresponding tests via pytest, which also requires a local installation of the corresponding Maya

 ```shell